neuro-actions/mlflow/README.md

 ### `job_name`

-Predictable subdomain name which replaces the job's ID in the full job URI. `""` by default (jobID will be used).
+Predictable subdomain name which replaces the job's ID in the full job URI. `""` by default (i.e., the job ID will be used).

 #### Example